Adrifelcha/EZ-project/demos/applications/shape_perception/README.md

 # Shape Perception Demo Application
 ## Hypothesis Testing Example

 This example showcases the implementation of our proxy model with a meta-regression extension that uses a multiple linear regression function for hypothesis testing.
-We re-analyze data from [Vandekerckhove, Panis and Wagemans (2007)](https://link.springer.com/article/10.3758/BF03193960), who studied nine participants in a shape perception experiment.
+We re-analyze data from nine participants in a shape perception study conducted by [Vandekerckhove, Panis and Wagemans (2007)](https://link.springer.com/article/10.3758/BF03193960).

 ## Experimental Design